 No matter what contests or giveaways you have planned, make sure to keep good records of the end date and the promised prize along with a place to add the winner’s name and delivery information plus a box to check when the prize is sent.
 This way you don’t overlook a happy winner who could soon turn into a grumpy grouch.
 As an aside, some of the best prizes I have received from a contest were not just signed books, but those that included a personalized handwritten note from the author on a piece of nice stationary.
 Taking a few minutes to include something extra while you’re packaging up the prizes can win a fan for life.

 Tool #5: Since word-of-mouth is so important, set up a group promotion blast.
-HeadTalker or ThunderClap are two excellent—and FREE!—options that blend the power of social media sharing with the crowd-sourcing buzz of a Kickstarter campaign.
+ThunderClap is an excellent—and FREE!—option that blend the power of social media sharing with the crowd-sourcing buzz of a Kickstarter campaign.
 Except instead of donating money toward a project they believe in, people donate a tweet or Facebook post (or both) to go out at the same time as everyone else.
 It’s an easy way to multiply the reach of your platform for something important—like announcing your book launch.

-ThunderClap is the most well known of the two sites but requires that you raise the support of at least 100 people before they will send out the posts…unless you upgrade to one of their different paid plans that guarantees delivery.
-HeadTalker also has a free option but with a significantly lower threshold of participation required before delivery.
+ThunderClap requires that you raise the support of at least 100 people before they will send out the posts…unless you upgrade to one of their different paid plans that guarantees delivery.
+(A different site with the same service, HeadTalker, also had a free option but with a significantly lower threshold of participation required before delivery…except they were recently purchased by NewsWire and it is not clear what changes will result.)

 Either way, make sure you put a lot of thought into the post itself and designing the graphic since this will be your opportunity to make the biggest splash possible.
 Perhaps you can test various elements like the wording or picture within your launch team or on other social media channels in advance to see what captures people’s attention and makes them click.
 You can also be on the lookout for eye-catching ads that you’ve seen other successful authors use and copy their style.